munterfi/archgis/docs/SETUP.md

-# Arch Linux Setup
+# Setting up Arch Linux for ArchGIS

 Author: Merlin Unterfinger
 Date: 2020-02-12

 **Note:** There are many different ways to install and configure Arch Linux.
 This installation sets the `en_DK.UTF-8` locale, which provides an English version with continental European metrics (e.g. meters, euros, dd-mm-yyyy...).
-Further it is initializing a Swiss keyboard layout and a fond that supports german "Umlauts" (ä, ö and ü).
+Further it is initializing a Swiss keyboard layout and a font that supports german "Umlauts" (ä, ö and ü).
 This is just one possible ways of installing Arch, feel free to adjust the steps accordingly ;)